 Omnichannel Personalization in eCommerce: Unifying Website, Catalog, Email & SMS

-Marketers know that winning customers’ hearts (and wallets) takes more than a one-time ad or a standard promo email.
-It’s about creating a smooth, personalized journey across every touchpoint – from browsing your website, to the products you recommend, to the emails and SMS messages that follow up.
+Marketers know that winning customer hearts (and wallets) takes more than a one-time ad or a standard promo email.
+It’s about creating a smooth, personalized journey across every touchpoint, from browsing your website to the products you recommend, to the emails and SMS messages that follow up.
 When done right, it feels like one continuous conversation.
 When done wrong, it feels disjointed (and customers drop off).
-In this blog, we’ll explore how website personalization and product recommendations go hand-in-hand with email and SMS marketing to form a seamless customer journey.
-We’ll use Sephora – a brand that aces omnichannel personalization – as our example, and show how you can achieve this too (without the enterprise techstack headache).
+In this blog, we’ll explore how website personalization and product recommendations powered by an Agentic co-marketer can work with email and SMS to form a seamless customer journey.
+We’ll use Sephora, a brand that aces omnichannel personalization - as our example, and show how you can achieve this too (without the enterprise techstack headache).
 Let’s dive in!

 Omnichannel Personalization in eCommerce: Unifying Website, Catalog, Email & SMS

-Imagine a customer who has a tailored experience on your site, but then receives a completely unrelated email offer – jarring, right?
+When channels don’t talk, customers walk.
+Imagine a customer who has a tailored experience on your site, but then receives a completely unrelated email offer -jarring, right?
 Consistency is key.
 Brands that connect the dots between web, email, and SMS enjoy big benefits.
-For instance, companies with strong cross-channel marketing strategies achieve 89% customer retention on average (versus only 33% for weaker multichannel efforts)
+For instance, companies with strong cross-channel marketing strategies achieve 89% customer retention on average (versus only 33% for weaker multichannel efforts).

 • Next Best Action Predictions: Using AI to predict what a user is most likely to do (or need) next, and tailoring offers or content for that.
 For example, if a customer has a high likelihood to churn vs. to purchase, the next best action will differ (perhaps a retention offer vs. a personalized item offer).
 This ensures you’re always guiding them optimally, not blindly.

-• Similarity Recommendations (Content-Based): Showing similar items to ones the user viewed or purchased. (“Liked that face serum?
+• Similarity Recommendations (Content-Based): Showing similar items to those the user viewed or purchased recently. (“Liked that face serum?
 Here are similar serums or products with comparable ingredients.”)
-This helps customers discover products in the same style or function.
+This helps customers discover products in the same style.
+Intempt provides AI-enabled recommendations based on customer preferences in real time.

 • Collaborative Filtering: “Customers who bought X also bought Y.” This mines the wisdom of the crowd.
 If many people with similar behavior as Jane ended up buying a certain product, it’s likely relevant to her too.
 Classic examples are the “Frequently Bought Together” or “You Might Also Like” sections on product pages.
 Sephora uses this by suggesting items that pair well with what’s in your basket (e.g., a primer to go with the foundation you’re viewing).